advance100/doc_webpack/Plug-ins.md

-A Webpack plugin is essentially a object that has an `apply` method which takes one argument (the compiler).
+A Webpack plug-in is essentially a object that has an `apply` method which takes one argument (the compiler).
 For example, a plugin is a function, and the function prototype defines an `apply` method.
 But you can also define a "class" with the `apply` method.

 Many objects in webpack extend the Tapable class, which exposes a `plugin` method.
 And with the `plugin` method, plugins can bind custom stuff.
 You will see `compiler.plugin` and `compilation.plugin` used a lot.
 Essentially, each one of these plugins is a function which responds to a method name and callback function